veritrans/veritrans-android/README.md

 Veritrans SDK is an android library that simplifies the process of making transactions on [Veritrans Payment gateway](https://veritrans.co.id).

+Please keep in mind that [VTAndroidLib](https://github.com/veritrans/vt-Androidlib) a different library than the current Veritrans SDK, and is not considered depricated and we provide no backward compatibility.

 ### Transaction Flow

 ![Transaction Flow Figure](http://docs.veritrans.co.id/images/vtdirect-mobile-flow.png "Transaction Flow Figure")